glycerine/spin_paxos/README.md

 so delegrating the real work elsewhere just adds dependencies and to my thinking, is a cheap ducking of responsibility.
-Raft actually has an integrated, sane, proven approach to reconfiguration.
+Raft actually has an integrated, specified approach to reconfiguration.
 Sane reconfig isn't a steady state property, it isn't on the hot data path, but that doesn't make it less